My First Week on a Working Holiday in Australia with Rebecca

 I’ve had so much fun on the coast all week but my little vacation is coming to an end and the work is starting!
 I’m excited to continue the journey and see more new places.

-You can follow Rebecca’s blog Any Way the Wind Blows to keep up with her inspirational journey, OR you can get going on your very own Working Holiday adventure just by clicking that little green button.
+You can follow Rebecca’s blog Any Way the Wind Blows to keep up with her inspirational journey, OR you can get going on your very own Working Holiday adventure just by clicking that little red button.